 Introduction to the Ancient Maya of Mexico, Guatemala, Belize, and Honduras.
 Evaluates theories that account for the rise and fall of Classic (c.
 A.D.
 250-950) Maya rulership.
 Excavation data, inconography, and inscriptions are used to reconstruct political and social organization, ideology, subsistence activities, and inter-regional interactions.
 3 undergraduate hours.
 3 graduate hours.
 Prerequisite: ANTH 105.

 Detailed examination of the theoretical and practical issues of archaeological heritage management.
 Focusing on the legal, environmental, ethical, social, political, educational, and touristic aspects of the management of ancient sites for their continued sustainability.
-Same as LA 460.
+Same as LA 460 and RST 459.
 3 undergraduate hours.
 4 graduate hours.
 Prerequisite: ANTH 220 and at least one ANTH 300- or 400-level archaeological area course.